-Bernard Charlès was appointed president and chief executive officer of Dassault Systèmes in September 1995.
+Bernard Charlès was appointed president and chief executive officer of Dassault Systèmes in September 1995 and Vice-Chairman of the Board of Directors in May 2016.
 Today, the Company, world leader in 3D software, is a global top-ten software company.

 Charlès has helped instill a culture of ongoing innovation to further consolidate Dassault Systèmes’ scientific capabilities and make science part of the company’s DNA.
 He joined Dassault Systèmes in 1983 to develop new design technologies.
 In 1986 he founded a dedicated New Technologies, Research & Development, and Strategy department.
 In 1988 he was appointed president of Strategy, Research & Development, helping establish CATIA as the world’s number one product design software.